cmjimerson1s/ml_pp5_drowsiness_detector/README.md

  2. Within the Data Visualization page the user can see both Average Variabily and Mean and Difference between the two categories.
  3. Also within the Data Visualization page the user can view an image of a montage of each category, comprised of random images from each.
 ### Business Requirement 2: Accurate Prediction of Driver Drowsiness
-* The drowsiness detection model will be developed as a binary classifier to accurately predict whether a given driver is drowsy or not based on their eye images.
-The model will utilize machine learning algorithms and computer vision techniques to achieve high accuracy in identifying drowsiness in drivers.
+The drowsiness detection model will be developed as a binary classifier to accurately predict whether a given driver is drowsy or not based on their eye images.
+The model will utilize machine learning algorithms and data analytic techniques to achieve high accuracy, at least 90%, in identifying drowsiness in drivers.
 - As a client, I want to be able to access a machine learning tool, so that I can aquire a predicted state of an eye based on the image provided.
 - As a client, I want to be able to view the prediction probabilty, so that I can assess the potential accuracy.
 - As a client, I want the machine learning tool to have an accuacy of at least 90%, so that I can accertain if this model can be developed further.